 Whether you’re teaching your children or discovering the germination journey with a partner, growing your own food is enjoyable and satisfying—and that’s before it hits the plate!
 You might be surprised just how excited (and emotionally connected) you get watching your seedlings grow.
 Until you give it a go, you won’t know what you’re missing!

 Growing certain types of fruits, veggies and herbs can support your local populations of bees, butterflies and other pollinators by providing them with their own course of food—don’t worry, they won’t steal yours!
 If you grow strawberries and tomatoes, you can feed yourself the fruits, while pollinators can forage their flowers for nectar.

 You don’t need a great big garden, vegetable patch or allotment to grow your own food.
 PlantBox allows you to create your own eco-friendly vertical allotment—you can grow large amounts of herbs, fruits and veggies in even the smallest of spaces.
 PlantBox also makes caring for your home-grown crops easy: Go weeks (instead of days) between watering and know exactly when and how much to top up.
-Made from 100% recycled materials and designed to be stacked and clipped in rows to best fit your home, PlantBox is ideal for balconies, roof gardens, courtyards, conservatories and is even suitable indoors. £1 from every PlantBox goes to the PlantBox Trust, a charity which provides access to nature where it is needed.
+Made from 100% recycled materials and designed to be stacked and clipped in rows to best fit your home, PlantBox is ideal for balconies, roof gardens, courtyards, conservatories and is even suitable indoors.
+1% of PlantBox sales is pledged to 1% For The Planet, a global organisation that supports non-profits who are tackling our most pressing environmental issues.
 Find out more.